-However when foods are left out at 20+ degrees C (68+ degrees F) food spoils a lot quicker.
+However when foods are left out at 20+ °C (68+ °F) food spoils a lot quicker.
 This is why we talk about the danger zone.

 The Danger Zone is a temperature range in which bacteria grow and multiple at its fastest.
-This ranges between 20 – 45 degrees C (68 – 113 degrees F).
-Bacteria can however, grow and survive between 5 – 65 degrees C (41 – 149 degrees F).
-But the most common food related bacteria grow at their best in the danger zone.
+This ranges between 20 – 45 °C (68 – 113 °F).
+Bacteria can however, grow and survive between 5 – 65 °C (41 – 149 °F).
+But the most common food-related bacteria grow at their best in the danger zone.

-This is because our internal body temperature is at 37 degrees C (98 degrees F) and food poisoning bacteria are related to us by the food we eat.
-37 degrees C (98 degrees F) is therefore the optimum performance zone for these bacteria.
-This is true for bacteria such as E.coli and Salmonella.
+This is because our internal body temperature is at 37 °C (98 °F) and food poisoning bacteria are related to us by the food we eat.
+37 °C (98 ° F) is,

 Therefore keeping foods outside this range prevents rapid growth of bacteria.

 All hot foods, but especially those on display at a buffet or servery must be kept above 65.0 °C (149 °F) at all times.

 In order to achieve this, hot foods must be kept in a pre-heated hot display that is above this temperature.
 If you place hot foods in a cool display it will take too long to get back up to the required temperature allowing bacteria to survive.
 The same is true for placing cooled foods into a hot display.
 Remember we need high and quick temperatures to kill bacteria.